Attracting Students For Your Next Workshop

 Easy And Engaging Modules

 Spice up your workshop by creating a series and breaking down each part of your series into sessions of interesting focus areas.
 Try not to divide the attention of attendees between obviously distinct themes.

 Rather, use a single theme, but add variety in such a way that people attending all sessions don’t feel like you’re repeating your content.
 So that people attending only one or two sessions feel like they’ve learned a whole lot.

 Registration & Payment

 Make up your mind about the minimum and the maximum number of students you’d like to register for your workshop.
 Provide a link on your website that allows prospective students to easily register.
-For best conversion rates do not require students to call a number to register, stop by any office or any of the sort.
+For best conversion rates do not require students to call a number to register, or stop by any office or any of the sort.
 Prospects should be able to register easily with a one – to two-page form on your website.

 Avoid payment “at the door”.
 It may be tempting to allow for this type of leniency but oftentimes this method results in more of a headache for you and attendees.
-With all of the time, energy and money you will spend in preparing for this event the last thing you will want are for people to wait until the last minute to pay for an entry ticket.
+With all of the time, energy and money you will spend in preparing for this event the last thing you will want is for people to wait until the last minute to pay for an entry ticket.